Stay Busy Outside of AEP With Special Enrollment Periods

 Part D SEPs are particularly interesting because they have several possible triggers.
 For example, you may have a client whose creditable prescription drug coverage through their employer health plan ends.
 If it does, your client has a 2-month SEP to enroll in a Part D plan, starting the day they lose coverage.

 Additionally, you may have a client who becomes eligible for the Part D Low-Income Subsidy (LIS) or Extra Help.
-If so, they have an ongoing SEP to change MAPD or Part D plans on a monthly basis as long as they qualify for the Extra Help.
-However, if your client loses their Extra Help, they have a 2-month SEP to change MAPD or Part D plans starting the month they receive notice of the subsidy loss.
+If so, they have an ongoing SEP to change MAPD or Part D plans on a monthly basis as long as they qualify for Extra Help.
+However, if your client loses their Extra Help, they have a two-month SEP to change MAPD or Part D plans starting the month they receive notice of the subsidy loss.

 Unique SEPs